mflechl/DatacardProducer/README.md

 ## Usage

+**JSON config files**
+-   **config/Analysis.json**
+    All non-boolean analysis cuts should be defined here.
+Additionally, the version of the Fake Faktor input files and  the luminosity (may be different for each channel) are defined here.

+-   **config/Binning.json**
+    Variable or fixed binning for any variable used to produced datacards with is defined here

+-   **config/Datasets.json**
+    All information concerning the samples to process are given here

 **Settings.h**
-General configurations are given here.
-This includes the build of the FakeFactor File, version and production of the ntuples, variables to produce datacards with and some flags for debugging.
+General configurations and debug options are given here.
+Most important option is the vector of variables to produce datacards with.
-To override some of the given Parameters from the steering script three defines are included.

--   **APPLY_MT_CUT**
-    Takes 0 or 1 as argument.
-Is used to forcefully enable or disable the mt cut.
-Necessary e.g. to produce mt plots in et and mt channel.

--   **CHANNEL**
-    Overrides the channel given by the steering skript.
-    **WARNING** If option "all" is given to the steering script all datacards are produced with the same channel.

--   **USE_CONST_CAT**

-    Uses the categories given in the Settings file.

 **steerDatacardProducer.py**

-Compiles the code and runs with the configuration given in Settings.h.
+Compiles the code and runs with the configuration given in Settings.h and the JSON-files.
-Two additional flags can be set:
--   **-c**
-    Produces a datacard with the given channel [mt, et, tt].
-A full set of datacards is produced when option "all" is given.

--   **-t**
+-   Channel is specified with option [-c].
+    Default value is "mt".
+To run over all channels simultaneously use "all"

+-   Minimal datacard is produced with option [-m].
+    Produces a datacard for the specified channel and the variables given in Settings.h.
+    **Only creates nominal templates**.

+-   Test availability of sample with option [-t].
-    Runs over all input samples but only reads 10000 events from each.
-Usefull to test availability of ntuples.
+    Runs over 10000 events of each sample.

--   **-m**
-    Creates a minimal datacard without the systematic templates.
-Usefull for the first synchronisation steps.

-Further information can be found here: https://wiki.hephy.at/index.php/HiggsSampleProduction